abagshaw/brackets-minifier/README.md

 **NOTE: To minify the whole project on save you must *also* check the *Minify on Save* option in the *Edit* menu.**

 ####Excluding Files/Directories/Filetypes
 You can exclude certain directories and files by entering each directory/file on a new line in the *Directories/Files to Exclude from Project Minification* area.
+Excluded directories must include trailing slash!

 You can also exclude all JS or CSS files from being minified by unchecking either of the *Minify JavaScript during Project Minification* or *Minify CSS during Project Minification* options in the *Minifier Preferences* panel.